galaxyproject/training-material/NGS-QC/tutorials/dive_into_qc.md

 > ### :pencil2: Hands-on: Run FastQC
 >
-> 1. Run FastQC on the imported FastQ file with default parameters
+> 1. **FastQC** :wrench:: Run FastQC on the imported FastQ file with default parameters
 > 2. Inspect the FastQC report on the webpage
 >
 >    > ### :bulb: Tip: Inspecting the content of a file in Galaxy